 The Domino Effect

 Once you start improving one area of your life, it creates a domino effect to start changing more.
-You will want to improve your life not only in just your weight loss and health, but your appearance, finances, job and home.
+You will want to improve your life not only in just your weight loss and health but also your appearance, finances, job and home.
 I think that losing weight has given me the confidence I needed to pursue more of my dreams, the ones that got tucked away in a drawer and forgotten about until now.
 I feel I not only have the strength and energy to go after them, but I also feel empowered.

-Start becoming the person you want to be, no matter your circumstance.
+Become the person you want to be, no matter your circumstance.
 It doesn’t matter where you’re from or what you’ve been through.
-You have the power within to change your life.
+You have the power to change your life.
 If you no longer want to be the fat girl, it’s not too late.
 Remind yourself of your goals daily.
 Make small, lasting changes.
 Weight loss surgery is a domino effect.
 Find your God-given purpose, and you’ll be unstoppable.
 Stop Weighting, Start Doing is more than just information about bariatric surgery.
 It’s about becoming the person you want to be.
 Once you become this person, the person you were meant to be, it’s empowering.
 You can do it.
 I believe in you!

 If this article gave you some great ideas to incorporate into your life, just imagine what other amazing strategies I have for you!
 Share this post on social media by clicking one of the sharing buttons, and don’t forget to join my email list!
 You’ll be the first to get updates, access to my new products and lots of tips, inspiration and motivation to help in your bariatric surgery journey.
-Just for joining, I’ll send you a free eBook with the 10 Habits to Change Before Bariatric Surgery, as well as some other pretty awesome goodies to keep you motivated.
+Just for joining, I’ll send you a free Bariatric Beginner’s Guide to get you started, as well as some other pretty awesome goodies to keep you motivated.
 Join today!